User Score: 0

 The Birds, The Bees, and The Silkworms

-After having her concentration while putting on her make-up shattered by the noise of swiftlets, a run in with silkworms on her favourite mulberry bush, and after one of the daughters got stung by a bee, Tai-Tai orders the Foolish Magistrate to ban Silkworms, Swiftlets and bees from the province.
+After having her concentration while putting on her make-up shattered by the noise of swiftlets, a run in with silkworms on her favourite mulberry bush, and after Ba-Do getting stung by a bee, Tai-Tai orders the Foolish Magistrate to ban Silkworms, Swiftlets and bees from the province.
 This starts having adverse effects on their lives as the village faces a silk, birds nests and honey shortage.
 Tai-Tai's new robes can't be completed because of lack of silk, and dessert during dinner was horrible without honey and birds nest.
 So, Tai-Tai thinks it over, and orders the Foolish Magistrate to take back the rules.
 In the meantime, Dongwa makes a new friend, but starts avoiding him when he finds out that his new friend will be moving away soon.
 But soon, he learns that they should still be friends, regardless of moving or not.moreless

 Snagged by a Thread

 Sagwa, Mama Miao, Baba Miao, The Foolish Magistrate and Tai-Tai are going to visit Tai-Tai's snobbish aunt.
 While thare, Tai-Tai's aunt's cat shows no manners and refuses to befriend Sagwa - Until she accidentally rips a rooster pillow that that she was given.
 Sagwa steps in to take the blame, and she apologizes for being snobbish, and they're friends at last.
 However, Sagwa's punishment was that she'll not be given dinner.
 But Mama Miao knows better, and sneaks her some food in the end.